shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

 *"in mathematics you don't understand things.
 You just get used to them." -- John von Neumann*

-Confession: for years, I have found the whole topic of linked lists vaguely intimidating.
-A good antidote to that fear, I find, is to dive in and solve a problem, explaining it so meticulously that you start to get used to it.
+For years, I have found the whole topic of linked lists vaguely confusing and intimidating: *how do you keep track of all those pointers?* A good way to overcome that uneasy fuzziness is to dive in and solve a problem, explaining it so meticulously that you start to get used to the moving parts.
 The classic problem of reversing a linked list felt like a good place to start, so here is my deep dive into exactly how it works (in Python).

 **Problem:** Reverse a linked list `L` in-place using only `O(1)` extra space.